Index For This Page

 May 16, 1917

-Little Cottonwood Transportation company, a narrow gauge railroad, beginning to haul ore from Tanners on May 16, 1917, from the aerail tramway of the Michigan-Utah mine.
-(Salt Lake Mining Review, Volume 19, number 4, May 30, 1917)
+Little Cottonwood Transportation company, a narrow gauge railroad, beginning to haul ore from Tanners on May 16, 1917, from the aerial tramway of the Michigan-Utah mine.
+(Salt Lake Mining Review, May 30, 1917)

 (The Little Cottonwood Transportation company connected with the standard gauge Salt Lake & Alta at Wasatch, by use of an over-and under ore loading station on which the narrow gauge cars dumped into the standard gauge cars below.)

 (Read more about the Little Cottonwood Transportation Co.)
 (In service from 1917 to 1921)

 (Read more about the Salt Lake & Alta Railroad) (In service from 1914 to 1917, then by D&RGW until about 1925)

 As measured at the railroad loading station at Wasatch at the mouth of Little Cottonwood Canyon, the Alta District shipped 1,255 tons (about 42 carloads) during the month of January 1924, from the following mines: South Hecla 560 tons; Columbus-Rexall 250 tons; Michigan-Utah 225 tons; Emma Silver 230 tons.
 By this late date, all of the ore would have been hauled by teams and wagons from the mines to Wasatch.
 (Salt Lake Mining Review, February 15, 1924)

 As reported by George H. Watson, the Alta District shipped 680 tons during the month of February 1924, from the following mines: Alta Merger Mines 400 tons; Columbus-Rexall 160 tons; Michigan-Utah 120 tons.
 It was not stated how much of this was over the LCT and how much was by wagon.
 (Salt Lake Mining Review, March 15, 1924)